FICO Credit Scores: What Do They Mean?

-Since we live in an automated world, it's not surprising that your ability to repay your mortgage loan boils down to just one number.
-The years of paying your various bills: your mortgage, car payments, and credit card bills can be analyzed, sliced, spindled and mutilated into a single indicator of whether you're likely to meet your future obligations.
+Since we live in an automated world, it should come as no surprise that your ability to repay your mortgage loan comes down to just one number.
+The years of paying your various bills: your mortgage, vehicle payments, and credit card bills are analyzed, diced, spindled and mutilated into a single indicator of whether you're likely to meet your future obligations.

-• Balances on your Credit Cards - How many accounts do you hold?
-How much do you owe?
+• Balances on your Credit Cards - How many accounts do you have, and how much do you owe?

-These factors are weighted differently depending on which formula the agency uses.
+These factors are assigned weights based on the formula being used.
 The results are added up and distilled into a single number.
-FICO scores can be as low as 300 and as high as 800.
-Higher is always better.
-Typical home buyers probably find their FICO scores between 620 and 800.
+FICO scores range from 300 to 800.
+Higher scores are better.
+Most home buyers have a score above 620.

-Before you can improve your FICO score, you have to know your score and make certain that the reports from each credit reporting agency are correct.
-Fair Isaac, the company that invented the original FICO score, sells credit scores on its website: myFICO.com.
-For a reasonable fee, you can get your FICO from all three reporting agencies, along with your credit report.
-Also available are helpful information and online tools that can help you analyze what actions might have the greatest impact on your FICO score.
+Before you can improve your score, you have to obtain your score and make certain that the credit reports from each agency are correct.
+Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
+For a reasonable fee, you can get your FICO from all three agencies, along with your credit report.
+They also provide helpful information and tools that help you analyze what actions might have the greatest impact on your FICO score.

-You can get a free credit report every year from the three major credit reporting agencies by visiting AnnualCreditReport.com.
-You won't get a free credit score from AnnualCreditReport.com, but getting one is quick and inexpensive.
+You can get a free credit report once per year from all three credit reporting agencies at AnnualCreditReport.com.
+These reports do not include a free credit score, but it's very inexpensive to get one at the same time.

-Armed with this info, you will be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.
+Armed with this info, you'll be a more informed consumer and you'll be better positioned to get the most favorable mortgage.

 Got a Question?